 There are so many beautiful parks in San Diego where you can relax and enjoy a lazy afternoon in the sun.

-Mission Bay Park is one of the most popular spots to just be outside and enjoy the gorgeous San Diego sun.
-The options are endless here, you can have a picnic or bonfire, bike or run along the pathway, go paddle boarding, play volleyball, or even sail…it has it all!
+- Mission Bay Park – One of the most popular spots to just be outside and enjoy the gorgeous San Diego sun.
+The options are endless here, you can have a picnic or bonfire, bike or run along the pathway, go paddle boarding, play volleyball, or even sail.
+It has it all!

-Balboa Park is another gorgeous area to explore with a plethora of museums, parks, beautiful Spanish architecture, and gardens everywhere.
+- Balboa Park – Balboa Park is a gorgeous area to explore with a plethora of museums, parks, beautiful Spanish architecture, and gardens everywhere.

-The park at La Jolla Cove also can’t go without mentioning, as it’s another super popular spot.
-There’s a large park for picnicking and its where you can get up close and personal to the many seals and sea lions that sunbath on the rocky shores.
+- La Jolla Cove – The park at La Jolla Cove can’t go without mentioning.
+It’s a super popular spot where you’ll find a large park for picnicking.
+Here you can also get up close and personal to the seals and sea lions that sunbath on the rocky shores.

-If you thought Sonoma and Napa Valley was all California had to offer in terms of wineries and vineyards, I’m pleased to inform you, they’re not.
-Southern California has its own wine country beautifully located in the Temecula Valley (almost right in between San Diego and Los Angeles).
+If you thought Sonoma and Napa Valley was all California had to offer in terms of wineries and vineyards, I’m pleased to inform you, they are not.
+Southern California has its own wine country that’s beautifully located in the Temecula Valley.

-But that’s not all!
-I would highly recommend a day trip or weekender south of the border exploring the Baja California’s booming wine scene in the Valle de Guadalupe.
+But wait, that’s not all!
+If you’re feeling adventurous, I would highly recommend crossing the border and exploring Baja California’s booming wine scene in the Guadalupe Valley.